callajona/connectFourRobot/OpenCV/SetUpGuide.md

 - - Ensure the add_executables instruction has the correct path
 - `Ctrl` + `Shift` + `P` to open Command Palette and do `CMake: Configure`
 - Create c_cpp_properties.json
-- - Ensure directory has the correct path to the OpenCV header files
+- - Ensure the directory has the correct path to the OpenCV header files
   - Press `F7` to build the code
   - Press `Shift` + `F5` to run the code without Debugging

 # Useful Links
+(Install CMake on Linux)[https://docs.opencv.org/4.x/db/df5/tutorial_linux_gcc_cmake.html] (Getting Started with CMake)[https://cmake.org/getting-started/]